cmejo/GSoC_2024_AI_Scholar/README.md

-GSoC 2024 AI Scholar project
+Google Summer of Code 2024 AI Scholar project
+Version 2 holds the latest code for the RAG Chatbot